 The right tools

-The first stage in any DITA implementation is choosing your tooling.
-If you’re new to the architecture and looking to explore its potential, the DITA Open Toolkit is an excellent starting point for experimentation.
+DITA Open Toolkit is an excellent starting point for experimentation.
 It’s a free, open-source publishing engine, and it actually serves as the foundation for much of the DITA software ecosystem – including many of the most popular, proprietary authoring and content management applications.

-When you’re ready to implement DITA in earnest, tools such as Oxygen XML Editor are the natural next step.
+Oxygen XML Editor are the natural next step.
 This kind of software provides an easy-to-use visual interface for creating and editing technical documentation, much like a typical word processor.
 But unlike a word processor, these tools come with built-in DITA support, enabling writers to manage their modular content units and effortlessly reuse them via content references.

 Content References can be used to pull a huge variety of previously-created content into a new project.
 This can range from a single phrase, to a topic, to an entire collection of connected content.